Herman Sörgel’s Atlantropa is the craziest, most megalomaniacal scheme from the 20th century that you never heard of.

 Atlantropa ‘part one’

 But consider what was to be the lynchpin of Atlantropa, the Gibraltar dam.
 At its narrowest, the Strait of Gibraltar is 14 km (9 mi) wide.
 And yet, for some reason, Sörgel decided the dam should be built 30 km further inside the Mediterranean, where it would have to be significantly longer.
 The foundations for the dam would have to be 2.5 km wide, and 300 m high.
-To complete, it would take 10 years, and 200,000 workers, labouring in 4 continuous shifts.
-The dam would be crowned by a 400 meter high tower.
-Calculations at the time cast doubt on whether there would be enough concrete in the world to complete the gargantuesque project.
+It would take 10 years to complete, and 200,000 workers labouring in 4 continuous shifts.
+The dam would be crowned by a 400-meter high tower.
+Calculations at the time cast doubt on whether there would be enough concrete in the world to complete the gargantuan project.

 Sörgel’s plan would be considered outdated today for more reasons than just its megalomania.
-It was also completely eurocentric, proposing a Euro-African continent entirely run by and for the benefit of Europe(ans), Africa(ns) being reduced to supplying raw materials (he also saw a strong Atlantropa, also controlling the Middle East, as a bulwark against the ‘Yellow Peril’).
-Furthermore, there was totally no regard for its ecological impact (the increased salinity of the remaining Mediterranean Seas would have killed off much of the flora and fauna, the precipitation patterns could shift dramatically).
+It was also completely eurocentric, proposing a Euro-African continent entirely run by and for the benefit of Europe(ans), Africa(ns) being reduced to supplying raw materials (Sörgel saw a strong Atlantropa, also controlling the Middle East, as a bulwark against the ‘Yellow Peril’).
+Furthermore, there was totally no regard for its ecological impact: the increased salinity of the remaining Mediterranean Seas would have killed off much of the flora and fauna, the precipitation patterns could shift dramatically.
 And one shudders to think what would happen if the giant Gibraltar dam would be breached by a tsunami, an earthquake or a terrorist attack.